playfairs/discord.gg-heresy/README.md

   - Greet newcomers and help them feel at home.
   - Encourage them to read the rules and participate.

-### 1.6 Safety and Respect
+### 1.5 Safety and Respect
 - **1.6a** No swatting or doxxing.
   - Swatting is the act of falsely reporting an emergency to prompt a police response to someone’s home.
 This is strictly prohibited.
   - Doxxing involves sharing personal information about individuals without their consent and is not tolerated.
-- **1.6b** Zero tolerance for hate speech.
+- **1.6b** Catfishing or Extorting
-  - This includes any form of racism, homophobia, transphobia, or discrimination against any group.
-  - Members found engaging in hate speech will face immediate consequences.
+  - We most certainly do NOT support extortion or catfishing and will take action on users who participate in these actions, both are bad and morally incorrect and we will enforce action against such acts.]
 - **1.6c** Profile restrictions.
   - Members may not use NSFW links or content in their profiles.
-  - All profile content must adhere to server rules and community standards.
+  - All profile content must adhere to server rules and community standards, this includes and IS restricted to the following
+    - No NSFW Links, such as Porn, Gore, or NSFL, etc
+    - No Vile profile Avatar's / Banners
+    - Display name shouldn't contain any vile or severe language or content, nickname will be forced if your nickname is seen as offensive or against TOS.
+  - We do NOT worry about the inside of servers inside of your bio/status, if you have a server in your bio which may contain or portay vile or NSFW content, we will not take action on just that, your profile must be portraying said content for it to be considered an issue or offense.

 ## 2. Additional Information (Expanded)